baduker/noobcode.386/content/resume.md

 <br />

 - -> Maintaining, refactoring, and debugging legacy code in Python
-- -> Developing new features using AWS Lambda, EC2, and S3
+- -> Co-developing new applications and features using Python and the AWS stack
+- -> Building discord bots for internal purposes
 - -> Data sanitization and quality control
 - -> Creating automation scripts
+- -> Peer Code Review
+- -> Preparing and conducting internal Tech Lectures

 <br />